-By now, many of you are familiar with our wild and wonderful themed sensory baths.
+By now many of you are familiar with our wild and wonderful themed sensory baths.
 I really love creating these for Rosie and Jewel.
 With another holiday comes the opportunity to create yet another fun bath!

-Rainbow Bath Treasure Hunt
+Rainbow Bubble Bath

-Rosie was enthralled with this bath!
-She was so excited to see a rainbow in her bath!
-When first getting in, she was fixated on the rainbow itself.
+Rosie was so excited to see a rainbow in her bath!
+When first getting in she was fixated on the rainbow itself.
 We talked about all the colors as she pointed to each one.
 Then it was time to hunt for the treasure

 We share fun kids activities several times a week!

-Stay connected to the fun
+Stay Connected to the fun